 Replace NumberOfDays with 30.

-Now, let's see how you can use the Salesforce fields within Expressions.
-Let's say you have the Table element that shows Opportunities for a queried Account.
-If an Account has no Opportunities you wouldn't show that table.
+Now, let's see how you can use Salesforce fields within Expressions.
+Let's say you have the "Table" element that shows Opportunities for a queried Account.
+If an "Account" record has no Opportunities you wouldn't show that table.
 Let's see how you can show/hide the table using the expression:

-Start creating the Table element as you usually would.
-On the Hidden attribute, click the switch to enable expressions.
+Start creating the "Table" element.
+For the "Hidden" parameter, click the switch to enable expressions.

 Click in the bottom left of the input field to open Expression Builder.